aelasr/aelasr.github.io/_posts/2020-01-10-A-Short-Notes.md

 title: A Short Note
 ---

-Even if our duaa was to live in an broken home and in dawn rain fills it with water, I will say: AMEN.
+Even if our duaa was to live in a broken home and in dawn rain fills it with water, I will say: AMEN.